Digging deeper at St Albans

 - the full exercise of the power formerly given by Pope Boniface IX, freely to let its lands for a yearly rent

 These were quite significant privileges, distinguishing St Albans from other Benedictine houses.
 It must be these three papal bulls, which were buried with him.

 After another period at the council of Siena, he returned home.
-It appears that he had not fully recovered his health, because he had to rest for 7 weeks in Cologne. [v] His return to St Albans, in February 1424, was celebrated with a great feast.[vi]
+It appears that he had not fully recovered his health, because he rested for 7 weeks over the Advent and Christmas period in Cologne. [v] His return to St Albans, in February 1424, was celebrated with a great feast.[vi]

 It is known that Whetehamstede built his own chantry in 1429, which was thought to be outside the south aisle of the Presbytery to the monks’ cemetery and demolished during the Dissolution.
 During an excavation of the area in 1846, it was assumed that they had found his chantry, but there was only an empty tomb.
 So, where was Whetehamstede?
 Several suggestions were made, some more outlandish than others.
 It was suggested that he was reburied inside the church, when the chantry was to be demolished.
 According to another theory, his coffin was for a time standing in the watching loft, no doubt to allow the abbot to keep a watchful eye on Saint Alban even after death.